-A lymphoma that starts in another part of the body but is also in the brain at diagnosis, or spreads there later, is called a secondary CNS lymphoma.
-It may be treated differently to PCNSL.
+A lymphoma that starts in another part of the body but is also in the brain at diagnosis, or spreads there later is called a secondary CNS lymphoma.
+It may be treated differently to primary CNS lymphoma.

 - where the tumour is in the brain or spinal cord

-- behaviour or personality changes – these are common in PCNSL but changes are often slight and may only be noticed by close family or friends
+- Behaviour or personality changes.
+These are common in primary CNS lymphoma, but changes are often slight to start with and may only be noticed by close family or friends.

-- numbness, tingling or weakness – some people may have numbness or weakness on one side of the body, or tingling and weakness in the arms or legs.
+- Numbness, tingling or weakness.
+This may include numbness or weakness on one side of the body, or tingling and weakness in an arm or leg.

-- headaches, vomiting and problems with your eyesight – sometimes the lymphoma can increase the pressure in the skull.
+- Headaches and vomiting.
+Sometimes the lymphoma can increase the pressure in the skull.
 This may happen because of swelling or blockages caused by the tumour.

 We have more information about these and other symptoms of brain tumours.

-- people taking drugs called immunosuppressants after an organ transplant or to treat autoimmune disease.
+- drugs called immunosuppressants – these are used after an organ transplant, or to treat autoimmune disease.

 But most people diagnosed with PCNSL do not have immune system problems.